Last Updated on September 25, 2023 by kiezelamquiz

 Goal Zero has made recharging this generator very easy with the three common recharge methods.

 Since we have discussed these three methods a few times before, you should have a pretty good idea of how this works.

 It will have the classic AC, car 12V, and solar panel (sold separately), recharge methods.

 The outlet selection on this Goal Zero Yeti 400 will give you plenty to choose from when powering up your electronics or appliances.

 For household appliances and electronics, you will get 2 110V AC outlets.

-It will also include 2 12V outlets for powering speciality items that don’t use standard plugs.
+It will also include 2 12V outlets for powering specialty items that don’t use standard plugs.

 The recharge times on this portable generator are going to differ greatly depending on what type of recharge method you choose.

 For AC wall outlets, you will get the quickest recharge time of 5 hours.